KingFelix/emerald/_posts/2019-08-14-lactose-intolerance.md

 - Call a function with the name e.g. "lactoseIntolerance" and link it to your folder.
 - Screen your genotyped genome for the SNP "rs4988235".
 - If the SNP is not present in your genotype data, try with an imputed dataset.
-- Check your code using the follwing image:
+- Check your code using the following image:
 ![function_code](/myDNA/img/lactose_function.PNG)